Retinitis pigmentosa: Treatment

-Stalling of disease
+Nutrition

 Studies have demonstrated the delay of rod photoreceptor degeneration by the daily intake of 15000 IU (equivalent to 4.5 mg) of vitamin A palmitate; thus, stalling disease progression in some patients.
-Recent investigations have shown that proper vitamin A supplementation can postpone blindness by up to 10 years (by reducing the 10% loss pa to 8.3% pa) in some patients in certain stages of the disease.
+2007 investigations have shown that proper vitamin A supplementation can postpone blindness by up to 10 years (by reducing the 10% loss pa to 8.3% pa) in some patients in certain stages of the disease.

+A 2020 Cochrane review finds insufficient evidence to draw a conclusion on whether there is a benefit with Vitamin A, DHA, or the combination of both.

+A phase II study published in 2022 finds favorable results in patients receiving a combination supplement ("nutraceutical") of Vitamin A, carotenoid (lutein and zeaxanthin), and antioxidants (selenium, etc.) over placebo.
+The manufacturer helped with patient recruitment and supplement distribution.

+Cell transplantation

+Transplanting pigment cells onto the retina to complete the circuitry has always been an appealing idea, but remains investigational.
+Human trials have been done for a variety of cell types, both autologous (from the patient) and allogeneic (from other humans).

-Bone marrow derived stem cells (BMSC)
+Autologous bone marrow derived stem cells

 MD Stem Cells, a clinical research company using autologous bone marrow derived stem cells (BMSC) in the treatment of retinal and optic nerve disease, published results from the Retinitis Pigmentosa cohort within their ongoing NIH registered Stem Cell Ophthalmology Study II (SCOTS2) clinical trial (NCT 03011541).
 Outcomes were encouraging with 45.5% of eyes showing an average of 7.9 lines of improvement (40.9% LogMAR improvement over baseline) and 45.5% of eyes showing stable acuity over the follow-up.
 Results were statistically significant(p=0.016).
 Retinitis Pigmentosa continues to be treated and evaluated in the study.